indra-labs/indra/doc/whitepaper.md

 routing services which can economically increase to a size that is beyond the capabilities of a state sized actor to fund an attack.

-Indra creates mechanisms for anonymous purchase of chaumian vouchers used to initiate traffic sessions with router nodes, which then compensates routers for their running costs, and further, focuses on hidden services and Bitcoin/Lightning (and potentially other Bitcoin related systems) in order to reduce the attack surface from large actors who have thus no open justification for censoring the network.
+Indra creates mechanisms for anonymous purchase of traffic sessions with router nodes, which then compensates routers for their running costs, and further, focuses on hidden services and Bitcoin/Lightning (and potentially other Bitcoin related systems) in order to reduce the attack surface from large actors who have thus no open justification for censoring the network.

 ## Tor isn't Scaling, but Bitcoin Needs Onion Routing